-A Cyprus company can be voluntarily dissolved either by its liquidation otherwise known as a members’ voluntary winding-up or through the procedure of striking off from the Register of Companies, in accordance with section 327 of the Companies Law (Cap.
+A Cyprus company can be voluntarily dissolved either by a members’ voluntary winding-up or through the procedure of striking off from the Register of Companies, in accordance with section 327 of the Companies Law (Cap.
 113).

-A company which has been struck off the register can be restored provided that an application is made to this direction before the 20 years’ expiration period from the publication in the Gazette of the notice.
-Such application can be made either by any of its member or by the company itself.
+A company which has been struck off the register can be restored provided that an application is made to this direction before the 20 years’ expiration period from the publication in the Gazette of the notice of strike off.
+Therefore, if any creditor of the company is aggrieved by the company having been struck off, the Court, on an application made before the expiration of the statutory prescribed timeframe, if satisfied that the company was at the time of the striking off carrying on business, may order that the company is restored to the register.

 Members’ Voluntary Liquidation

-This is a more formal method and is used only if there is a need for a liquidator to be formally appointed in order to distribute certain assets, chiefly for tax reasons.
-The liquidator must confirm that the company is solvent in order to be able to proceed with the voluntary liquidation.
-A statutory declaration declaring that the company is able to pay its debts needs to be made by the directors.
-The declaration of solvency must be sent to the Registrar of Companies and should be made within five weeks immediately preceding the date of passing the resolution of wounding up the Company, and needs to embody a statement of the Company’s assets and liabilities as at the latest practical date before the declaration.
-This must be settled within 12 months from the commencement of the winding up of the company.
+Significantly, the liquidator must confirm that the company is solvent in order to be able to proceed with the voluntary liquidation.
+A statutory declaration (affidavit) declaring that the company is able to pay its debts needs to be made by the directors and this statement needs to embody a statement of the company’s assets and liabilities as at the latest practical date before the declaration.
+The declaration of solvency must be sent to the Registrar of Companies within five weeks preceding the date of passing the resolution of wounding up the Company.
+To this end a tax clearance certificate should also be obtained prior to making the declaration of solvency.